exo-lang/exo/docs/Design.md

-# Design document for Exo
+# Design Document for Exo

 Exo is a domain-specific language designed to enable productive development of high-performance kernel libraries that target specialized hardware accelerators.

 The key design principles of Exo are:
-- Performance transparity: We do not do "magic optimization" that are surprising and opaque to users.
+- **Performance Transparency**: We do not do "magic optimizations" that are surprising and opaque to users.
-- WYSWYG: Exo IR closely models C-style code and will be trivially lowered to C code.
+- **WYSIWYG**: Exo IR closely models C-style code and will be trivially lowered to C code.
-- Give the performance control back to users
+- **User Control**: Give the performance control back to users.

+---

 # Exocompilation: Externalizing Hardware Targets

 One of the main ideas behind Exo is **exocompilation**, which allows users to define hardware targets externally to the compiler in user-level libraries.
 This has several advantages:

-- Hardware vendors can support new accelerators without maintaining compiler forks
+- Hardware vendors can support new accelerators without maintaining compiler forks.
-- The cost of adding support for new hardware is significantly reduced
+- The cost of adding support for new hardware is significantly reduced.
-- Proprietary details of hardware can be protected
+- Proprietary details of hardware can be protected.

 Users can model custom memories, instructions, and configuration state in libraries to target a specific accelerator.
 These hardware abstractions can then be used to write hand-optimized code or as building blocks for higher-level scheduling transformations.

-More info can be found in the [PLDI paper](https://people.csail.mit.edu/yuka/pdf/exo_pldi2022_full.pdf) and [./instructions.md] and [./memories.md].
+More info can be found in the [PLDI paper](https://people.csail.mit.edu/yuka/pdf/exo_pldi2022_full.pdf) and [./instructions.md](./instructions.md) and [./memories.md](./memories.md).

 ## Fine-Grained Primitives for Performance Control